 The combination of IoT and tinyML will also play a central role in helping organizations meet Environmental, Social, and Governance (ESG) goals.
 Environmental monitoring projects leverage IoT technologies for collecting field data such as air quality, water quality, noise levels, among other parameters.
 Traditionally, applying Machine Learning methods for Anomaly Detection would have happen on the cloud.
 With tinyML, these battery-powered IoT devices can now perform Anomaly Detection and other Machine Learning tasks right there at the field.
 This eliminates the latency introduced by transmitting data to the cloud for analysis and extends the battery life of the devices as well.

 In the past, machine learning and tiny IoT devices were like chalk and cheese.
-It was nearly impossible to apply machine learning on these tiny devices.
+It was nearly impossible to apply machine learning to these tiny devices.
 Machine learning was therefore done only in the cloud.
-As tinyML matures from a niche research field to a production grade technology, billions of tiny IoT devices can now leverage machine learning.
+As tinyML matures from a niche research field to a production-grade technology, billions of tiny IoT devices can now leverage machine learning.
 The fusion of IoT and Machine Learning opens the door for many new applications in a wide variety of industries.
-This in turn will increase the adoption of IoT technologies and boost digitalization of cities and other legacy industries such as critical infrastructure, environmental monitoring and transportation.
+This in turn will increase the adoption of IoT technologies and boost the digitalization of cities and other legacy industries such as critical infrastructure, environmental monitoring, and transportation.